 Family Engagement Consultant

-William C. Pitts has been a member of the Life Pieces to Masterpieces, Inc. (LPTM) team since 2008.
+William C. Pitts has been a member of the Life Pieces to Masterpieces, Inc. (LPTM) team since 2008, where he is known to all as “Elder Bill.”
 He started out as a consultant, providing individuals and group counseling sessions to the young African American males which LPTM serve.
 He became Director of Operations and Programs in 2009 and as of 2014 he became a consultant again for the group.